mrocklin/blog/_posts/work/2014-11-20-Blaze-Datasets.md

 tables, in this case a variable length collection of records with fields for measurements of flowers.

-*Blaze isn't doing any work, SQLAlchemy is.*
+Blaze isn't doing any work of the grunt work here, SQLAlchemy is.
 [SQLAlchemy](http://www.sqlalchemy.org/) is a mature Python library that interacts with a wide variety of SQL databases.
 It provides both database reflection (as we see above) along with general querying (as we see below).